-As with any change, the current sentiment among members of the workforce is that of concern about their future within the LH RVHS Integration.
+As with any change, the current sentiment among members of the workforce is that of concern about their future within RVHS TSH Integration.
 To manage workforce uncertainty, a clear plan and consistent communication will be necessary to ensure everyone is up-to-date and well informed on the critical components of the integration.
-Strategic communication will need to ensure appropriate messages are conveyed and reinforce a key message that the LH RVHS Integration offers opportunities for staff (i.e. redeployment within a larger workforce group) and will consider the various resourcing needs of the hospitals.
-Historically, both hospitals have mitigated staffing impacts through vacancy elimination and voluntary exit packages, and have followed the provisions of their respective collective agreements, a practice that will continue during and after the LH RVHS Integration.
+Strategic communication will need to ensure appropriate messages are conveyed and reinforce a key message that a new corporation offers opportunities for staff (i.e. redeployment within a larger workforce group) and will consider the various resourcing needs of the hospitals.
+Historically, both hospitals have mitigated staffing impacts through vacancy elimination and voluntary exit packages, and have followed the provisions of their respective collective agreements, a practice that will continue in Amalco.